lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ### root, chord and mode

-The **root** note is used as origin to translate the rest of harmonic parameters.
+The **root** note is used as origin to transpose the rest of harmonic parameters.

 A **chord** is a set of notes that determine the leading harmony of a passage, while a **mode** is usually related to scales, and is a superset that contains the chord.